Oyemi/Market-Basket-Analysis/README.md

-# Market Basket Analysis with Apriori Algorithm
+# Market Basket Analysis Project

 ## Overview
 This repository contains a Python script for performing Exploratory Data Analysis and Market Basket Analysis using the Apriori algorithm.
 The analysis is applied to a grocery sales dataset to  extract valuable insights from transaction data and discover associations between different products for the purpose of business optimization.